thefirstspine-org/certificate-authority/README.md

 done
 ```

-These generated pairs are copied & loaded during build to ensure that there is no human access to these credentials.
+These generated pairs are copied & loaded during the build to ensure that there is no human access to these credentials.
+Moreover, all the credentials are updated in the Appengines every day at 2:00 AM UTC and stored in environement variables.